-- 4. To enforce compliance with this compact or the bylaws or rules of the Interstate Commission pursuant to Article XII; - 5.
-To collect standardized data concerning the interstate placement of children subject to this compact as directed through its rules which shall specify the data to be collected, the means of collection, and data exchange and reporting requirements; - 6.
-To establish and maintain offices as may be necessary for the transacting of its business; - 7.
-To purchase and maintain insurance and bonds; - 8.
-To hire or contract for services of personnel or consultants as necessary to carry out its functions under the compact and establish personnel qualification policies and rates of compensation; - 9.
-To establish and appoint committees and officers including, but not limited to, an executive committee as required by Article X; - 10.
-To accept any and all donations and grants of money, equipment, supplies, materials, and services, and to receive, utilize, and dispose thereof; - 11.
-To lease, purchase, accept contributions or donations of, or otherwise to own, hold, improve, or use any property, real, personal, or mixed; - 12.
-To sell, convey, mortgage, pledge, lease, exchange, abandon, or otherwise dispose of any property, real, personal, or mixed; - 13.
-To establish a budget and make expenditures; - 14.
-To adopt a seal and bylaws governing the management and operation of the Interstate Commission; - 15.
-To report annually to the Legislatures, Governors, the judiciary, and state advisory councils of the member states concerning the activities of the Interstate Commission during the preceding year.
-Such reports shall also include any recommendations that may have been adopted by the Interstate Commission;
+16 4.
+To enforce compliance with this compact or the bylaws or17 rules of the Interstate Commission pursuant to Article XII;

+18 5.
+To collect standardized data concerning the interstate 19 placement of children subject to this compact as directed through 20 its rules which shall specify the data to be collected, the means of 21 collection, and data exchange and reporting requirements;

+22 6.
+To establish and maintain offices as may be necessary for23 the transacting of its business;

+24 7.
+To purchase and maintain insurance and bonds;

+8. To hire or contract for services of personnel or consultants as necessary to carry out its functions under the compact and establish personnel qualification policies and rates of compensation; 9.
+To establish and appoint committees and officers including, but not limited to, an executive committee as required by Article X;
-- 16. To coordinate and provide education, training, and public awareness regarding the interstate movement of children for officials involved in such activity; - 17.
-To maintain books and records in accordance with the bylaws of the Interstate Commission; and - 18.
-To perform such functions as may be necessary or appropriate to achieve the purposes of this compact.

-ARTICLE X. ORGANIZATION AND OPERATION OF THE

-INTERSTATE COMMISSION

-A. Bylaws.
+7 10.
+To accept any and all donations and grants of money, 8 equipment, supplies, materials, and services, and to receive, 9 utilize, and dispose thereof;

+10 11.
+To lease, purchase, accept contributions or donations of, 11 or otherwise to own, hold, improve, or use any property, real, 12 personal, or mixed;

+13 12.
+To sell, convey, mortgage, pledge, lease, exchange, 14 abandon, or otherwise dispose of any property, real, personal, or 15 mixed;

+16 13.
+To establish a budget and make expenditures;

+17 14.
+To adopt a seal and bylaws governing the management and18 operation of the Interstate Commission;

+19 15.
+To report annually to the Legislatures, Governors, the 20 judiciary, and state advisory councils of the member states 21 concerning the activities of the Interstate Commission during the 22 preceding year.
+Such reports shall also include any recommendations 23 that may have been adopted by the Interstate Commission;

-- 1. Within twelve (12) months after the first Interstate Commission meeting, the Interstate Commission shall adopt bylaws to govern its conduct as may be necessary or appropriate to carry out the purposes of the compact. - 2.
-The bylaws and rules of the Interstate Commission shall establish conditions and procedures under which the Interstate Commission shall make its information and official records available to the public for inspection or copying.
-The Interstate Commission may exempt from disclosure information or official records to the extent they would adversely affect personal privacy rights or proprietary interests.
+1 16.
+To coordinate and provide education, training, and public 2 awareness regarding the interstate movement of children for officials involved in such activity; 3 17.
+To maintain books and records in accordance with the bylaws 4 5 of the Interstate Commission; and To perform such functions as may be necessary or 6 18. appropriate to achieve the purposes of this compact.
+7 ARTICLE X. ORGANIZATION AND OPERATION OF THE 8 9 INTERSTATE COMMISSION Α. Bylaws.
+10 Within twelve (12) months after the first Interstate 11 1.
+12 Commission meeting, the Interstate Commission shall adopt bylaws to 13 govern its conduct as may be necessary or appropriate to carry out the purposes of the compact.
+14 The bylaws and rules of the Interstate Commission shall 15 2. establish conditions and procedures under which the Interstate 16 Commission shall make its information and official records available 17 to the public for inspection or copying.
+The Interstate Commission 18 may exempt from disclosure information or official records to the 19 extent they would adversely affect personal privacy rights or 20 proprietary interests.
+21 upon the request of a simple majority of the member states shall call additional meetings.